nikosanif/articles/angular-generic-services-models/angular-generic-services-models.md

 #### :arrow_right: Example 2 - Generic Classes

 The second example concerns `class`-es.
 Yes, classes!
-Generics work not only with functions but for `class`, `interface` even `type`.
-In this example, we will create a custom class implementing the array functionality.
-It can be initialized by a given array of items, we can add new item and get all items.
+Generics work not only with functions but for `class`, `interface`, even `type`.
+In this example, we will create a custom class implementing a simple functionality of array.
+It can be initialized by a given array of items, add new item, and get all items.

 We use `T` as generic type to declare the type of the stored items in our custom class.
 Thus, we ensure that all items will be the same type.
-For example, if we add the following `new MyCustomArray<number>(...)`, we restrict our instance to accept only values of type `number` at `addItem()` method.
+For example, if we add the following `new MyCustomArray<number>()`, we restrict our instance to accept only values of type `number` at `addItem()` method.
 Also, we can infer that the `getItems()` method will return a list of values of type `number`.

 ```ts
 class MyCustomArray<T> {